Skim17555/fan_page_app/README.md

     flutter_signin_button: ^2.0.0
     # the flutter_sign_in_button is used for the google log in button

+# For Google and Firebase:
 Inside 'build.gradle' file under the 'android/app' folder, add these implementations in the 'dependencies {}' section:
-# these are all for firebase and google

     implementation platform('com.google.firebase:firebase-bom:28.1.0')
     implementation 'com.google.firebase:firebase-analytics-ktx'
     implementation 'com.android.support:multidex:1.0.3'